trulia/hologram/README.md

     # Alternatively, you may have an index.md in the documentation assets
     # folder instead of specifying this config.
     index: basics

+	# To output navigation for top level sections, set the value to
+	# 'section'.
+To output navigation for sub-sections, set the value to `all`
+	nav_level: all

 ### Documenting your styles and components